andre-romano/file_conversor/README.md

 - Ghostscript
 - qpdf

-The app will prompt for download of the external dependencies, if needed.
+The app will prompt for download of the external dependencies, when needed.

 ## Installing